THE BEST LAS VEGAS PROPERTIES

 be sold.

-Transaction - A loan
+Purchase Money Transaction - A loan used

-called a purchase money mortgage.
+a purchase money mortgage.

 Purchase Price - The total amount paid for a home.